rakbidb/adpro-eshop/README.md

    **Answer:**

    Some of the code cleanliness concern i can think is that it may cause duplicates and the codes are not independent anymore

+---
+# Tutorial 2
+Code quality issues I've identified include the need to eliminate the public modifier from tests due to deprecation.
+To enhance adaptability, a test case should be added to the main app test class.
+Consistency should be improved by transitioning from @Autowired field injection to method injection.
+I've also removed several unused imports from the code base.

+In terms of Continuous Integration and Continuous Deployment (CI/CD), the project aligns with these principles.
+Three workflows (ci, scorecard, and sonarcloud) exist, each containing specific jobs with custom commands for automated tasks, mainly focused on testing.
+The workflows are triggered automatically after push or pull requests, demonstrating a well-implemented CI/CD process.

+---